New Zealand Total Diet Study (NZTDS)

 Foods for the NZTDS are selected based on information from the most up to date New Zealand National Nutrition Surveys, which are undertaken by the Ministry of Health.
 The most recent National Children’s Nutrition Survey was completed in 2002 and the National Adult’s Nutrition Survey in 2008/09.
 Also included in the NZTDS are a small number of foods that are known to be high sources of contaminants.

-For the 2016 NZTDS, the proposed key foods to be tested have been updated to include the most commonly eaten foods found in the 2008/09 National Adult’s Nutrition Survey.
+For the 2016 NZTDS, the key foods to be tested include the most commonly eaten foods as identified in the 2008/09 National Adult’s Nutrition Survey.
 For packaged foods, recent sales data has been used to identify the most popular brands to include in the sampling plan.

 Foods are also categorised as either: